thefilesareinthecomputer/hey_data/README.md

     neo4j community edition, locally hosted self managed graph database (place in the project root directory after unzipping) https://neo4j.com/deployment-center/?ref=subscription#community

-    if you prefer to run the bot fully offline you'll need a speech to text model instead of the google api which is the SpeechRecognition package's default. you can also pass your own Google Cloud API key to the speech_recognition Recognizer if you want further control over your parsed data. if you opt to run it offline, ensure the pocketsphinx model is present in the speech_recognition directory once installed. if not, download and unzip it, then store it in the speech_recognition package directory. https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/US%20English/
+    the following step is only necessary if you intend this project to run offline with no internet connection. if you prefer to run the bot fully offline you'll need a local LLM and a speech to text model instead of the google api which is the SpeechRecognition package's default. you can also pass your own Google Cloud API key to the speech_recognition Recognizer if you want further control over your parsed data. if you opt to run it offline, ensure the pocketsphinx model or an equivalent is present in the speech_recognition directory once installed. if not, download and unzip it, then store it in the speech_recognition package directory. https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/US%20English/

     pip install --upgrade pip